stschach/stschach.github.io/README.md

 # Personal Portfolio Website

-This website was created with the bootstrap freelancer theme to showcase my portfolio of work that I've completed since my final project from 2012.
+This website was created with the bootstrap freelancer theme to showcase my portfolio of work that I've completed since my high school capstone project from 2012.
 Most of the major projects I have contributed to are showcased on this website.
 I would like to eventually move this project to a custom domain, after I find a better hosting option.

 ## [Start Bootstrap - Freelancer](https://startbootstrap.com/template-overviews/freelancer/)